Langevin dynamics with general kinetic energies: Discretization of the modified Langevin dynamics

 The complete scheme for the metropolized Langevin dynamics with general kinetic energy is obtained by concatenating the updates~\eqref{eq: hmc} and~\eqref{eq:HMC_like_proposal_for_Metropolis}.
 Depending on whether Lie or Strang splittings are considered, and also on the order in which the operations are performed, several schemes can be considered.
 For instance, the scheme characterized by the evolution operator $P_\dt^{\rm GHMC} = P_\dt^{\rm FD}P_\dt^{\rm Ham}$ corresponds to first updating the momenta with~\eqref{eq:HMC_like_proposal_for_Metropolis}, and then updating both positions and momenta according to~\eqref{eq: hmc}.

 All such splitting schemes preserve the invariant measure $\mu$ by construction.
 They are also all of weak order at least~1.
-A second weak order accuracy can however be obtained for Strang splittings, as made precise in the following lemma.
+A higher order weak accuracy can however be obtained for Strang splittings, as made precise in the following proposition.